 HEADLAMP – FLASHLIGHT – TORCH

 Flashlight technology has exploded.
-I currently use a Petzl Tikka RXP rechargeable headlamp which works at 1.5 hours at full brightness on manual.
-I also use a Petzl NAO 2 which also gives about 1.5 hours at full brightness, or 3-4 hours on auto reactive mode.
-This light is awesome – the beams are just right and the best brightness level for finding wildlife at night.
-But they rigged the battery compartment so you have to buy new rechargeables with their proprietary connections for $50+ each, when you should just be able to replace the 18650 battery.
+I currently use a horribly expensive Petzl Ultra Rush headlamp.
+Before that, I used a Petzl Tikka RXP rechargeable headlamp which works at 1.5 hours at full brightness on manual.
+I also sometimes use my Petzl Nao+ (Plus) headlamp, or the Petzl NAO 2 which also gives about 1.5 hours at full brightness, or 3-4 hours on auto-reactive mode.

-If you get a headlamp, try to get one that also accepts readily available AAA or AA batteries in an emergency when your rechargeables fail.
-Be careful about buying cheap rip-off 18650 batteries made in China or elsewhere which will lose their charge in very short time over a couple weeks or months.
+If you get a headlamp, try to get one that also accepts readily available AAA or AA batteries in an emergency when your rechargeable batteries fail.
+Be careful about buying cheap rip-off 18650 batteries made in China or elsewhere which will lose their charge in a very short time over a couple of weeks or months.
 I have a bag full of them.

 SNAKE HOOKS – SNAKE TONGS

 I bought snake tongs on EBay.
 The brand is Midwest and sold at Tongs.com, but they don’t ship to Thailand.
 Some guy on Ebay had them and sent them to Thailand for me.
 Cost was $110 USD + $45 shipping.
 I also bought snake bags from him.

 I use tongs ONLY for grabbing snakes out of trees gently.
 Once they are on the tongs, I just balance them on there and pull them down to the ground.
 Tongs are insidious for causing snake injuries – broken ribs being the big problem.
 Learn how to use them gently, or don’t use them at all.